Omniglot News (20/08/23)

 Here’s the latest news from the world of Omniglot.

-There’s an Omniglot blog post called Turning Oxen, which is about the writing direction known as boustrophedon, or literally “like the ox turns”, and the usual Language Quiz.
+On the Omniglot blog we find out what links the words Croissant and Cereal, and there’s the usual Language Quiz.
 See if you can guess what language this is:

-Here’s a clue: this language belongs to a small language family that is spoken in a group of islands off the Asian mainland.
+Here’s a clue: this language is spoken in

-The mystery language in last week’s language quiz was Loma (Löömàgòòi), a Southwestern Mande language spoken in northern Liberia.
+The mystery language in last week’s language quiz was Dolgan (Дулҕан), a northern Turkic language spoken in the Taymyr Peninsula in the far north of the Russian Federation.

 For more Omniglot News see: